RiverviewFarm/riverviewfarm-v2/src/content/posts/About.md

 ---
-title: "about"
+title: about
-slug: "about"
+slug: about
+image: /images/coop.png
 isPublish: true
-image: 'images/hello.jpg'
+isDraft: false
 ---
 <p class="lead mb-4">
 We are a small family farm in Chilliwack that specializes in fresh, free run chicken eggs and newly hatched chicks.
 Our hens are happy and well-fed with a high-quality diet, which means they produce healthier and tastier eggs for you to enjoy!
 </p>